bmac/ember-data-1-13-should-reload-behavior/README.md

 # Ember-data-1-13-should-reload-behavior

 This mixin can be used with Ember Data v1.13 to silence the deprecations warnings from `shouldReloadAll` and `shouldBackbroundReloadRecord`.
 It can also be used with Ember Data v2.x to opt into the old v1.13 behaviors around loading records from the cache.
+If you would like to use the v2.x behavior in Ember Data v1.13 please check out the [ember-data-2-x-should-reload-behavior addon](https://github.com/bmac/ember-data-2-x-should-reload-behavior/).

 | Action | v1.13 | v2.x | ember-data-1-13-should-reload-behavior |
 | ------ | ----- | ---- | -------------------------------------- |